Woman raised by monkeys as a child!

 The scene is set in the Colombian jungle during the 1950s.
 A frightened South American four-year-old at the time, abandoned in the rainforest by kidnappers who bungled her abduction, Marina, is believed to have been raised by a troop of monkeys until her rescue by hunters five years later.
 Her memories, clearly defined in her book, The Girl with No Name, vividly spell out her wild jungle adventures.

-Watch this video clip for a sneak peak into Marina Chapman’s childhood:
+Watch this video clip for a sneak peek into Marina Chapman's childhood:

 Monkey see, monkey do!

 The now mother of two and grandmother of three from England recalls waking up in the forest one day, greeted by curious Capuchins, which went to become her furry friends and oddly enough, family!
 Instead of finding cause to defend their nest by attacking the tiny intruder before them, one of the monkeys reached out its hand and rolled her over to her side.